How to Use the Investor CRM

 SAFE Starter Kit

-Understand SAFEs, conversion mechanics, and what to clean up before your next priced round.
+Understand the latest YC SAFE template, official docs, post-money versus pre-money mechanics, valuation caps, and what to clean up before your next priced round.